krishna-singha/Apple-Clone/README.md

 # Apple-Clone

 Welcome to the Apple Homepage Clone repository!
 This project is a recreation of the Apple homepage using HTML, CSS, and JavaScript aiming to showcase web development skills and design aesthetics.
-Whether you're here to explore, contribute, or simply learn, we're excited to have you!.
-You can view the live version of this project at [Live Demo](https://krishna-singha.github.io/Apple-Clone/).
+Whether you're here to explore, contribute, or simply learn, we're excited to have you!

 <br>